Last Updated on February 22, 2022

 The first pages are about the person with the conditional residence, in this case, me.
 All questions you should know about yourself, your name, address, marital status, height, weight, eye colour, hair colour.

 The next set of pages are about the spouse that originally sponsored the marriage visa.
 In theory, you should still be together so it’s just a case of ticking some boxes, name, address etc.

-You and the petitioner do then need to sign the form a couple of times each.
+You and the petitioner then need to sign the form a couple of times each.
 If you filled it in online, it automatically put our names in a couple of the places we had to sign which avoids any confusion.

 The whole thing took me all of 15 minutes, maybe less, to fill in.
-No tricky questions and certainly not like the DS260 which took something ridiculous like 2 hours to complete!
+No tricky questions and certainly not like the DS260 which took 2 hours to complete!
 It did ask for a USCIS online account number which I’m pretty sure I must have been given one but I could not find it ANYWHERE.
 I looked at my old paperwork, emails, I even tried logging back into the USCIS account but it just said that my petition was long gone so there was no information.
 It did say (IF ANY), so hopefully it’s not the end of the world.

 I 751 Supporting Documents

 The part that takes the longest is gathering together the I 751 supporting documents.
 If you have to send the pack off 3 months before the Green Card expires, I’d suggest looking into the whole process AS SOON AS YOU LAND IN THE USA and start collecting evidence NOW.